gabimoncha/cursor-rules-cli/README.md

 ## What are Cursor Rules?

 Cursor rules are markdown files with structured metadata that provide AI with instructions on how to interact with your codebase.
-These rules help the AI understand:
+These rules enhance the AI's understanding of:

 - Project structure and organization
 - Coding conventions and patterns
 - Task management approaches
 - Best practices specific to your codebase

-By adding Cursor rules to your project, you enhance the AI's capability to provide more relevant and context-aware assistance.

 ## Features